7 Gentle Discipline Techniques for Toddlers

 Sometimes knowing what to say helps when your brain freezes.
 Here are a few phrases that prioritize connection:

-These aren’t magic words.
-You have to mean them.
+These phrases only work if your body language matches them.
+A child can feel when we are saying calm words, but our whole body is tense.
 If you say “I see you’re upset” while scrolling on your phone, they’ll know.
 You have to stop what you’re doing.
 It takes extra time upfront, but it saves time later because you spend less energy fighting resistance.

-Boundaries are safety rails.
-Kids actually want them.
+Boundaries are not the opposite of love.
+They are part of love.
+Toddlers may fight limits, but they also need to feel that someone steady is holding the line.
 It feels scary for a toddler to have no limits.
 They’re testing to see if you’re strong enough to hold the line.
-The trick is holding the line without being mean about it.
+The hard part is staying firm without becoming harsh.

 Empathy means acknowledging their feelings about the boundary.
 It doesn’t mean changing the boundary.